-The grantees are obliged to continuously update the BOOST team for their activities and expenditures through the Online BOOST Grants Platform.
-Grantees shall submit Progress narrative and financial report at the middle of the implementation period of the project.
-The reporting should be accompanied with scanned invoices on the eligible expenditures along with other relevant documentation.
+The grantees are obliged to update the BOOST team for their activities and expenditure through the Online BOOST Grants Platform.
+Grantees shall submit Intermediate narrative and financial reports at the middle of the implementation period of the project.
+The reporting should be accompanied by other relevant documentation supporting narrative and financial reports.

-A final narrative report, financial report, and scanned invoices on the eligible expenditures along with other relevant documentation of the project at the end of the period of implementation of the project should be submitted.
-The draft final narrative report shall be submitted not later than 30 calendar days after the end of the period of implementation of the project activities.
+A final narrative report, financial report, and supporting documents at the end of the period of implementation of the project should be submitted.
+The final draft narrative report shall be submitted not later than 30 calendar days after the end of the implementation of the project activities.